Taabo Dam

-The Taabo Dam is a hydroelectric power plant of the Bandama River in Côte d'Ivoire.
-It has a power generating capacity of 210 MW, enough to power over 141,000 homes.
+The Taabo Dam is a hydroelectric power plant of the Bandama River in Côte d'Ivoire with a power generating capacity of 210 MW, enough to power over 141,000 homes.
+It was formed in 1975.
 This dam is located downstream from Kossou Dam.
 This is an "earth and rockfill dam with clay core 8100 m long and 43 m high."
 It has "five openings giving a maximum discharge capacity of 3,900 m3/sec through radial gates 11 x 11 m" with concrete spillway on the left bank that has a crest level of 113 m above sea level.